 The programs provided:

-Teachers are invited to join a growing learning community dedicated to improving the teaching of American history in Maryland schools through the many resources that were developed through these programs:
+Teachers are invited to join a vibrant learning community dedicated to improving the teaching and learning of American history in Maryland schools through the many resources that were developed through these programs:

-Teachers can also discover local, state, and national resources from the Maryland State Archives, National Archives and Records Administration, Library of Congress, State Library Resource Center/Enoch Pratt Free Library, and the Martha Ross Center for Oral History.
+Teachers can also discover local, state, and national resources from the National Archives and Records Administration, Library of Congress, and the State Library Resource Center/Enoch Pratt Free Library.

-The Maryland State Archives has incorporated primary-source materials from its collections and national repositories into Teaching American History in Maryland: Online Documents for the Classroom, a comprehensive classroom resource.
+The Maryland State Archives has created a comprehensive instructional resource from its collections and others: Teaching American History in Maryland: Online Documents for the Classroom.